mikeizbicki/ucr-cs100/textbook/assignment-help/sort/README.md

 abc b bac dfp DFq ktw pab slm Z
 ```
 ##diffrence about these two versions
 These two versions have the same result.
-The first one calls the memory space `q2` and `q4` is just a nickname for us to operate the char array.
-The second reminds the system that although `q4` is just a pointer, nickname, it is allocated memory space manully by `malloc`, leading to necessarity to `free` the space at last.
-They both use same amout space to store the message.
+In the first program, `q4` is just a nickname for us to operate the char array, and `q2`stores it .
+In the second one, `q4` is allocated memory space manully by `malloc` to store it.
+The `malloc` would necessarily come with the `free` at last.
+They both use the same amount of space to store the message.

 The advantage of first version is that you do not need to free it.
-Therefore, you do not need to consider when to free.
+Therefore, you do not need to consider when to free it.
 The advantage of second version is that you could allocate memory dynamically to save memory.
-To be more detailed, it looks alike:
+To be more detailed, it looks like:
 ```
 char *q4=(char*)malloc(strlen(p2)*sizeof(char));
 ```
 The disadvantages are the opposite.

-In conclusion, `malloc` and `free` makes system work efficient while you need to consider when to free memory carefully.
-Using only char array without `malloc` is easy to use but inefficient.
-As the program increases, dynamic memory allocation saves lots of space.
-But it is also more difficult for you to decide when to free.
-Just like the olding saying that every coin has two sides, it is up to you which version to use.
+In conclusion, `malloc` and `free` make the system work efficient while you need to consider when to free memory carefully.
+Using only char array without `malloc` is easy but inefficient.
+As the data increases, dynamic memory allocation saves lots of spac, but it also makes it more difficult for you to decide when to free memory.
+Just like the olding saying goes: "every coin has two sides".
+It is up to you to descide which version to use.